Code-Institute-Submissions/Movie-Madness/README.md

 The sites responsiveness was tested using Google developer tools.
 All devices provided were tested.

-User testing was done to ensure
+User testing was done to ensure:

 * All links work correctly.
 * Links to other sites make use of target="_blank", so as to open the linked site in a new tab.